 - Lose-ability: A fixed wire retainer behind teeth is a “set it and forget it” method of orthodontic treatment that is easy to use and nearly impossible to lose.

 While permanent retainers may sound like the best option as far as retainers for teeth go, fixed retainer problems can also occur.

 A lingual retainer can make your teeth difficult to clean well, since the wire on the back of your teeth can easily trap bacteria and food.
 Unless you make the effort to clean around the wire and floss thoroughly, you maybe more susceptible to cavities and gum disease.

-An electric toothbrush can help with more efficient brushing, and a water flosser or interdental brush can make it much easier to clean under the wire.
+An electric toothbrush can help with more efficient brushing, and a water flosser or interdental brush can make it much easier to clean retainers fixed to teeth.
 Check out this guide for more products that can help clean under a wire – whether it's from braces or a retainer.